fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 This decouples the job queue classes from the objects that are doing teh computation.
 Such an application is useful for web servers that handle requests from multiple users.

 `Command`s may also be used to implement logging and transactional systems.
 Executed commands are stored in a history on disk.
 When a crash occurs, the command objects are reloaded and invoked calling their `execute()` methods in batch and in order.
 To achieve this, the `Command` interface requires `store()` and `load()` methods.
+Such logging of command checkpoints is useful when working with large data, which would require time and space to store entire snapshots of the history, for example large text/spreadsheet documents or snapshots of virtual machines.

 <figure>